 Students, both full-time and part-time, who are eligible for membership into Ozarka College's chapter of Phi Theta Kappa, must have: completed 12 semester hours of coursework that counts toward an associate degree, have an overall grade point average of 3.50, adhere to the school conduct code, and possess recognized qualities of citizenship.
 Credit hours for Phi Theta Kappa are limited to courses that count toward an associate degree.
 This does not include developmental courses such as Fundamentals of Algebra or Beginning Writing.
 A student does not necessarily have to complete an associate degree, as long as he or she has accumulated at least 12 hours of coursework that could be applied toward an associate degree.

 Student Honors

-• President's List 4.0 GPA
+President's ListProvost's List4.0 GPA3.5 GPA